 Additional Contact Information

 After completing her graduate work, Dr. Snycerski was awarded a two-year postdoctoral fellowship that was funded by the National Institute on Drug Abuse to study the behavioral effects of gamma-hydroxybutyrate (GHB) in nonhumans.
-Her research interests include the study of drugs on behavior, motivation, participation of women in psychology, and verbal behavior.
-She has been teaching at the University level for 10 years and has taught courses in General Psychology, Research Methods, Human Drug Use and Abuse, Mental Retardation, Behavioral Pharmacology and Toxicology, American Psychological Association Writing Workshop, and Clinical Trials Administration.In addition to teaching, Dr. Snycerski has also published empirical, theoretical, and review papers, as well as book chapters and encyclopedia entries.
+Her research interests include the study of drugs on behavior, motivation, online learning, and zoo animal wellness.
+She has been teaching at the University level for 15 years and has taught courses in General Psychology, Research Methods, Human Drug Use and Abuse, Mental Retardation, Behavioral Pharmacology and Toxicology, American Psychological Association Writing Workshop, and Clinical Trials Administration.In addition to teaching, Dr. Snycerski has also published empirical, theoretical, and review papers, as well as book chapters and encyclopedia entries.
 Her publication outlets include: Behavioural Processes; Journal of the Experimental Analysis of Behavior; Experimental and Clinical Psychopharmacology; Journal of Applied Behavior Analysis; The Analysis of Verbal Behavior; Mexican Journal of Behavior Analysis; Journal of Intellectual Disability Research; Journal of Organizational Behavior Management; Research Trends: Current Topics in Pharmacology; Encyclopedia of Behavior Modification and Cognitive Behavior Therapy: Vol. 1 Adult Clinical Applications; Encyclopedia of Psychotherapy; Introduction to Behavioral Pharmacology.